abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 export import :Weight;
 ```

 This is the interface of the `Core` module.
-It contains a list of export interface partitions.
+It contains a list of exported interface partitions.

 The file
 [`Core/Transaction/FinalizerDock.cpp`](https://github.com/cadifra/cadifra/blob/2026.2/code/Core/Transaction/FinalizerDock.cpp)